This page exists for several purposes:

 For Django projects I use the tool ‘South’ to automate database migrations.

-Relevant standards followed
+Relevant standards and laws followed

-Developers will abide by relevant standards as far as possible, and in most cases will refuse to rely on non-standard behaviour of one particular system or contravene the various standards, even if the client asks for it.
+Developers will abide by relevant standards and laws as far as possible, and in most cases will refuse to rely on non-standard behaviour of one particular system or contravene the various standards, even if the client asks for it.

 There are many implicit specifications that a developer should know and abide by when developing any software.
 The client also needs to accept the developer's word regarding things that are part of the developer's expertise!